Getting patients what they need: Appeals & Letters of Medical Necessity

 - The service or benefit will assist the individual to achieve or maintain maximum functional capacity in performing daily activities taking into account both the functional capacity of the individual and those functional capacities that are appropriate for individuals of the same age.

 How do I use this definition for a prior authorization?
 You can either write a letter using the above language, or use our template to request the equipment, medication, or service.
 If you are using a managed care medication prior authorization form, include or attach documentation with the above language to support your judgment of the necessity of the non-formulary medication.
 It is critical to include all relevant medical information; many denials are issued for inadequate information.
 Writing “service medically necessary” without supporting data will lead to denial.

 What can patients or practitioners do if they disagree with an insurance decision to deny services?
 File an appeal.
 A patient can file either a “grievance” or request a “fair hearing,” or both, depending on whether she is in Medicaid managed care or fee-for-service.

 (i) In Managed Care:

-Patients can either file a grievance with the plan, which is an internal review, or request a fair hearing directly from the Department of Public Welfare.
+Patients can either file a grievance with the plan, which is an internal review, or request a fair hearing directly from the Department of Human Services.
 Filing a grievance with the plan does not preclude later asking for a fair hearing.
 If the initial appeal is denied, a patient can file a second level grievance and subsequently request an independent external review.
 A grievance is a request to reconsider a decision concerning medical necessity or appropriateness of a health service.
 If a service is approved only in part (e.g., 4 hours of skilled nursing instead of 8), that is considered a denial and may be appealed.

 If a patient is receiving a service – whether it is a medication, an inpatient stay, or skilled nursing at home or in a facility – which is then denied in whole or in part, if the denial is appealed within ten days the managed care plan must continue to cover the service until the dispute is resolved.